amattu2/laravel-fax-portal/README.md

 ## To-Do

-- [ ] Process incoming faxes and store them
+- [X] Process incoming faxes and store them
 - [ ] Require basic auth for the Twilio API
 - [ ] Build a basic listing of faxes enabled only during debug mode
+- [ ] Test with Twilio on a Dev env

 ## Notes